Add the plugin to an existing project

 - Roll: Sets the roll or forward axis of the Actor.
 Roll is the equivalent of tilting a plane's wings up or down (rotating along the axis that passes through the center of the plane from front to back).
 A zero value is perfectly horizontal.
 Positive values will tilt the left side upward (or right side downward).
 Negative values do the opposite.

 You can use ArcGIS Maps SDK for Unreal Engine in a level that is using the GeoReferencing plugin.
-When you add ArcGIS Map View Actor for the first time, it will pull Origin Position values from Origin Location values in the GeoReferencingSystem Actor.
-In ArcGIS Map Component and ArcGIS Map View Actor have
+When you add ArcGIS Map Actor for the first time, it will pull the Origin Position values of the GeoReferencingSystem Actor to the ArcGIS Map Component.
+In ArcGIS Map Component, use the

 Update Geo Referencing System option to push the configuration to GeoReferencingSystem Actor.